jasonsbeer/AmigaPCI/TechnicalManual.md

 The real time clock (RTC) of the AmigaPCI is supplied by the STM32F205 microcontroller.
 When the RTC address space is active, the board controller signals the microcontroller with the associated request.
 The microcontroller then consumes or supplies the necessary data.
 The microcontroller is connected to an external crystal to supply an accurate clock signal for the microcontroller.
 The crystal is adjustable via the trim capacitor VC200.

-### 1.11 Chipset RAM
+## 2.0 Chipset Cycles

-Chip RAM is supplied by SDRAM and interfaces are provided for the chipset and MC68040 via the Chip RAM Controller.
-Functions that engage the chipset must consider the timings of the Motorolla MC68000 (MC68000 herein).
+Functions that engage the chipset must follow the 7.16MHz timings of the timings of the Motorolla MC68000 (MC68000 herein) as implimented in the OCS/ECS Amiga designs.

-#### 1.11.1 Chipset Register Cycles
+#### 2.1 Chipset Register Cycles

 ~~**THE PRESENCE OF LATCHES ON THE DRD BUS NEEDS TO BE INVESTIGATED.
 IF THE AGNUS AND DRAM TIMING SHEETS ARE ACCURATE, THESE LATCHES ARE NOT NECESSARY.
 SO, WHAT IS THEIR PURPOSE?~~